digdilem/dartmoorwalking.org/content/post/2015-01-28/index.md

 ---
 title: Wind Tor and Hutholes
-description: A visit to Wind Tor then some hut circles and deep Dartmoor Lanes before arriving at Hutholes - a partially restored Medieval settlement.
+description: A visit to Wind Tor and a short walk along Dartmoor Lanes before arriving at Hutholes - a partially restored Medieval settlement.
 categories: East Dartmoor
 distance: 3
 coords: 50.57244,-3.82627